dtcenter/MET/met/docs/Users_Guide/grid-diag.rst

 The NetCDF file has a dimension for each of the specified data variable and level combinations, e.g. APCP_L0 and PWAT_L0.
 The bin minimum, midpoint, and maximum values are indicated with an _min, _min, or _max appended to the variable/level.

-For each variable/level combination in the data dictionary a corresponding histogram will be output to the NetCDF file.
-For example, hist_APCP_L0 and hist_PWAT_L0.
-These are the counts of all data values falling within the bin.
+For each variable/level combination in the data dictionary, a corresponding histogram will be written to the NetCDF output file.
+For example, hist_APCP_L0 and hist_PWAT_L0 are the counts of all data values falling within the bin.
 Data values below the minimum or above the maximum are included in the lowest and highest bins, respectively.
+A warning message is printed when the range of the data falls outside the range defined in the configuration file.
 In addition to 1D histograms, 2D histograms for all variable/level pairs are written.
 For example, hist_APCP_L0_PWAT_L0 is the joint histogram for those two variables/levels.
+The output variables for grid_size, mask_size, and n_series specify the number of points in the grid, the number of grid points in the mask, and the number of files that were processed, respectively.
+The range of the initialization, valid, and lead times processed is written to the global attributes.